prasek/reference-app-orders-go/README.md

 open http://localhost:3000 for the Temporal UI

+and don't forget to enable Labs mode for the UI in the lower left corner!

 ### Start a workflow to process `Order 1`
 1. open http://localhost:3001 for the demo app UI
 1. click `Customer` role